-While writing a letter of continued interest for law school can increase your chances of getting off the waitlist, it can also increase your chances of being rejected if you include the wrong information.
+While writing an LOCI can increase your chances of getting off the waitlist, it can also increase your chances of being rejected if you include the wrong information.

-To prevent this, you should avoid the following on your LOCI:
+To prevent this, you should avoid the following in your LOCI:

 You should only be updating your application with new and relevant information through your LOCI.
 Don’t repeat information you submitted months ago when you first applied to law school.